Gender identity

 2 Accomplishment of gender identities

-Question: Is some part of the profusion of gender identities we now witness something to do with people switching from voice to exit strategies regarding their genders?
-If so, why would we, as a society, be doing that?
+Is part of the profusion of gender identities we now see people switching from voice to exit strategies regarding their genders?
+If so, why are we, as a society, doing that?

-I have little insight except that I did enjoy Ozymandias’ Cis By Default wherein it is posited that maybe why I personally might have little insight is explained by the following model: There are two types of people (ish):
+I have little insight except that I did enjoy Ozymandias’ Cis By Default where it’s suggested that maybe my lack of insight is explained by this model: There are two types of people (ish):

-1. People who have a deeply held attachment to their gender, which had better match up to their physical sex and socially assigned role or they will be in distress.
+- People who have a deeply held attachment to their gender, which had better match up to their physical sex and socially assigned role, or they will be distressed.

-2. People who don’t mind particularly and will run with the flow.
+- People who don’t mind particularly and will go with the flow.

-I cannot cheaply do an experiment to verify that I am in category 2, but I suspect that if I had sudden [surgery formerly known as gender reassignment whose new name I forget], I would be distressed by the medical inconvenience and burdensome social explanations, but otherwise mostly indifferent.
-For practical, public, rhetorical purposes I am in group 2.1
+I can’t easily verify that I’m in category 2, but I suspect that if I had sudden [surgery formerly known as gender reassignment whose new name I forget], I’d be distressed by the medical inconvenience and social explanations, but otherwise mostly indifferent.
+For practical, public, rhetorical purposes I’m in group 2.1

-If Ozy’s model holds, it would be an interesting explanation for some types of confusion with public discourse; an unarticulated divide lies between the actively-invested and inertia-based gender identities.
+If Ozy’s model holds, it would explain some confusion in public discourse; an unarticulated divide between the actively-invested and inertia-based gender identities.

 I see this mentioned on Twitter.
-Seems somewhat interesting, but also quite crowded with conspiracist talking points; possibly too exhausting to engage with that.
+Seems somewhat interesting but also crowded with conspiracist talking points; possibly too exhausting to engage with that.

 4 Trans-inclusion/exclusionism in sports and Goodhart’s Law

 TBD.
 A fascinating invasive argument.
-In many areas of transgender rights or representation, a détente has been reached that includes the idea of different ad hoc gender roles (“this is my pronoun”, I can assert in the workplace; people on dating sites seem to often cut to the chase and mention their gender presentation and current genital configuration separately to avoid confusion, or recruit only from potential partners who truly do not care, etc).
+In many areas of transgender rights or representation, a détente has been reached that includes different ad hoc gender roles (“this is my pronoun”, I can assert in the workplace).
+People on dating sites often mention their gender presentation and current genital configuration separately to avoid confusion or recruit only from potential partners who don’t care, etc.

 But in sports!
 A chance to spark acrimony.
-For sport can have only two categories and physical sex, by tradition, and its variation has a long history of weaponisation.
-And it is highly competitive and the stakes are high.
-And high-performance athletes and transgender people are highly salient in the public discourse.
+For sport can have only two categories, and physical sex and its variation has a long history of weaponisation.
+It is highly competitive with high stakes.
+High-performance athletes and transgender people are prominent in public discourse.

 Annabelle Quince’s fascinating history of sex testing in sport in the context of the Cold War is highly recommended.